Infinite geodesics, competition interfaces and the second class particle in the scaling limit

 Consider tasep with a single 2nd class particle at the origin and initial condition $X_0(\cdot)$, where $X_0(n)$ is the initial location of regular particle number $n$, with particles labelled right to left and particle number $1$ being the first one below site $0$.
 Let $X(t)$ be the position of the 2nd class particle at time $t$.

-Suppose there is a sequence of tasep initial conditions $X^{\eps}_0$ for $\eps > 0$, and it converges under the re-scaling
+Suppose there is a sequence of tasep initial conditions $X^{n}_0$ for $n \geq 1$, and it converges under the re-scaling

 where $h_0$ is an initial condition in the continuum as introduced earlier.
 Suppose the convergence is uniform on compact subsets of $x \in \R$.
-Assume $h_0$ is a good initial condition.
+Suppose the initial conditions also satisfy the following technical growth condition: $n^{-1/2}( X^{n}_0(\lceil nx \rceil ) + 2 nx) \leq c (1+|x|)$ for a constant $c$.
+Assume that $0$ is a non-polar interior reference point for $h_0$.
 Then there is a competition interface $I(t)$ associated to $h_0$ as in \eqref{eqn:interface}.

-\begin{thm}[Scaling limit of the 2nd class particle] Let $X^{\eps}(t)$ be the position of the 2nd class particle at time $t$ with initial condition $X^{\eps}_0$.
-Under the assumptions above, as $\eps \to 0$, the re-scaled trajectory of the 2nd class particle converges to the interface:
+\begin{thm}[Scaling limit of the 2nd class particle] Let $X^{n}(t)$ be the position of the 2nd class particle at time $t$ with initial condition $X^{n}_0$.
+Under the assumptions above the re-scaled trajectory of the 2nd class particle converges to the interface:

 in law, under the topology of uniform convergence over compact subsets of $t \in (0,\infty)$. \end{thm} The mode of convergence \eqref{eqn:diffscaling} of initial conditions can be relaxed to include a broader class.
 We state and prove the more general theorem in $\S$\ref{sec:2ndclassparticle} as Theorem \ref{thm:2ndclass}.